c100k/libmodulor/README.md

 _Examples : `web-react`, `web-angular`, `server-node`, `cli-node`, `cli-stricli`..._

 Note that it's the only place where the "infrastructure" choices are applied.
+Targets can be generic and reusable across products.

 ## 👀 At a glance